Chapter 23 | PBR Materials

 PBR Material Editing and Texture Mapping

-The material properties of any polygon mesh object can now be adjusted via the “material” menu in the left-side control panel.
-To demonstrate how to add new materials to an object, let's begin with a vehicle selected from the Virtual CRASH assets browser.
-We start by selecting the polygon faces that utilize the “carpaint” material within the “material” menu.
-If materials are already present in the menu, you can simply left-click on any of them to make a selection.
-It's important to note that not all vehicles come with pre-defined materials in this menu.
+In Virtual CRASH 6, the material properties of any polygon mesh object are adjusted via the “Material” menu in the left-side control panel.
+To demonstrate how to add new materials to an object, let's begin by selecting a vehicle from the Virtual CRASH assets browser that has a fully populated materials list.
+In either the “Elements” [Shift+E] or “Faces” [Shift+F] selection type, start by selecting the polygon faces that use the “carpaint” material from the “Material” menu.
+This is done by left-clicking on “carpaint” and then clicking the “Select Faces” button located beneath the material list.
+The “select faces” button is only visible when using the “Elements” or “Faces” selection type.
+All polygon faces associated with the “carpaint” material will then be selected.
+If materials are already present in the material list, you can simply left-click any of them, along with the “select faces” button, to select the corresponding polygon faces.
+However, it’s important to note that not all vehicles come with predefined materials list in this menu.

-With the new material selected, scroll down beneath the list, and you’ll find the Physically Based Rendering (PBR) material settings.
+With the material selected, scroll down beneath the list, and you’ll find the Physically Based Rendering (PBR) material settings.
+Note, once selected, any material appearing in the materials list can be modified using the parameters discussed below.

 PBR materials utilize parameters based on the physics of light and materials to ensure consistency and realism across various lighting environments.
 PBR materials typically include several attributes necessary in the material interface: